sd12key/sd12key.github.io/src/readme.txt

 ============ Automatic Blog Generator (using OpenAI API) =================

 1. Settings file (with API keys and local repository folders): ".env"
 2. Blog generation initial prompt and model parameters: "blog.txt" (must me filled out)
 3. Program file: "blog.py" (imports "parser.py")
-4. To run: "python blog.py"
-   (some dependencies like apenai, dotenv, git, etc. must be installed)
+4. To run: "python blog.py" (some dependencies like openai, dotenv, git, etc. must be installed)

-Description: Generates blog with a given title and corresponding image (some experimenting with GPT-prompt is reqired, YMMV)
+Description: Generates blog with a given title and corresponding image.
+Adds link to a newly generated blof to the main page.
+(some experimenting with GPT-prompt is reqired, YMMV)

 Blog location: http://sd12key.github.io